syncfusion-content/javascript-docs/js/Grid/Editing.md

 ### Custom Validation

-In addition to Jquery validation methods, you can also add your own custom validation methods for a specific column.
+In addition to jQuery validation methods, you can also add your own custom validation methods for a specific column.
 Function call to custom validator function to be mentioned within [`validationRules`](http://help.syncfusion.com/js/api/ejgrid#members:columns-validationrules "validationRules") property of [`columns`](http://help.syncfusion.com/js/api/ejgrid#members:columns "columns").

 Using `messages` property of [`validationRules`](http://help.syncfusion.com/js/api/ejgrid#members:columns-validationrules "validationRules") you can specify the error message for that column.